A vanilla JavaScript Web Component for Leaflet using GeoJSON

 Markers, circles, and polygons

-The <leaflet-map> on the header is using the GeoJSON features point, circle and polygon all added using a FeatureCollection as following:
+The <leaflet-geojson-map> on the header is using the GeoJSON features point, circle and polygon all added using a FeatureCollection as following:

 const introductionMap = document.getElementById('initial-map');